 - Galaxy Golden chocolate eggs

-When the sponge is completely cold, cut it horizontally in half and return the bottom half to the baking tin.
+- When the sponge completely cold, cut it horizontally in half and return the bottom half to the baking tin.

 This week my younger son’s nursery held a cake sale to support cancer research and I wanted to contribute to it.
 I decided to make the same cake like the one I made for my older son’s Avenger party in February as we all really enjoyed it.
 I especially like a slightly bitter gooey taste of dark chocolate brownie next to light, fluffy and creamy taste of the cake filling.